Monkey-X-Byte/ViewBuilders/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ViewBuilders.svg?style=flat)](https://cocoapods.org/pods/ViewBuilders)

 ## Overview
 ViewBuilders is a powerful library for use with SwiftUI.
-It allows you to benefit from many modifiers displaying components missing natively in SwiftUI or basic features such as displaying a Toaster.
+It allows you to benefit from many modifiers displaying components missing natively in SwiftUI or basic features such as displaying a toaster.

 Behind the scenes, a modifier can be done in two different ways: all in SwiftUI or a UIKit-SwiftUI bridge.